Publications

 By Dr Elaine Penn

 The fifth publication in the University History Project brings the University of Westminster's story up-to-date.
 Published to coincide with the twenty-fifth anniversary of the institution gaining university status, University Archivist Dr Elaine Penn explores the evolution of the Polytechnic of Central London into today's University of Westminster.
 The book evaluates successive UK government policies on Higher Education as well as the impact on universities of changes to London's governance, such as the abolition of ILEA.
 It explores how the institution has remained true to its traditional values, supporting access to higher education for all regardless of income or background, and how it has successfully redefined them for the twenty-first century.
-In telling this story, the book shows how, twenty-five years on, the University continues to thrive as a confident, innovative and distinctive institution.
+In telling this story, the book shows how, 25 years on, the University continues to thrive as a confident, innovative and distinctive institution.

-Price: £20.00.
+Price: £20

 Staff, students and alumni can claim a 20% discount on this price.

-The pdf is available to download free of charge from the University of Westminster Press.
+The PDF is available to download free of charge from the University of Westminster Press.

 Order nowOrder Educating for Professional Life